 The prevailing narrative is that Tommy Pham's return to his 2015 levels of success is due to his -- between the end of 2017 Spring Training and the start of the 2017 AAA season -- finding a contact lens that helped him manage his vision issues.

 At a minimum, what was Tommy Pham's problem during the 2016 season and why did it take 18 months to find a solution to the problem?

 What's missing is the series of texts I sent Tommy Pham, starting with this one that I sent him on the morning of April 4, 2017.

 April 4, 2017 - Text One

-The "despicable" comments was in response to some April 2016 comments that Mike Matheny made on KMOX, saying that his hitters shouldn't listen to "Internet Guys."
-That told me that Pham was getting pressure from inside the Cardinals organization to ignore the Internet research he was doing on his own and listen to "the experts."
+The "despicable" comment was in response to some April 2016 comments that Mike Matheny made on KMOX, saying that professional hitters shouldn't listen to "Internet Guys."
+That confirmed something that I came to suspect -- because Tommy implied as much in 2015 -- that he was getting pressure from inside the Cardinals organization to ignore the Internet research he was doing on his own and listen to the Cardinals coaches.